 Investing in the future

-In 2012, Seattle voters improved access to critical educational and literacy resources for every resident by passing a seven-year, $123 million Library levy.
+In 2012, Seattle voters improved access to critical educational, literacy and economic opportunity resources for every resident by passing a seven-year, $123 million Library levy.

 The levy provides an average of $17 million annually to stabilize funding, support the Library's Strategic Plan and Service Priorities and address four areas identified by the community:

-- Added more than 42,000 new titles to the print collection
+- Added more than 37,000 new titles to the physical collection of books, audiobooks, DVDs and CDs

 - Performed important maintenance work at the Central Library and several branch libraries

-For a detailed account of progress to date, please view:
+For a detailed account of recent progress, please view:

 More information about the levy